Grief is weird, sneaky, messy, and relentless.

 No matter what we do to run from it, grief comes to visit us all.
 We can't escape it.
 Many have tried, and all have failed.

-To avoid the pain from the loss, we turn to things like diving into work, exercising excessively, not taking care of ourselves at all, avoiding loved ones, pretending the loss never happened, abusing substances, overeating, or maybe even self harm.
+To avoid the pain from the loss, we turn to things like diving into work, exercising excessively, not taking care of ourselves at all, avoiding loved ones, pretending the loss never happened, abusing substances, overeating, or maybe even self-harming.

 These methods can distract you for a while, but eventually, the pain starts to seep negatively into other areas of our lives until it's impossible to ignore.